devopsmalmo/meetups/README.md

 ## Meetups and presentations

+- *2019-09-24* - SRE vs DevOps by Mattias Pernhult
+- *2019-09-09* - Look Ma’, a Dynamic Edge Proxy with HTTP, TCP and no Hands! by Damien DUPORTAL
 - *2019-05-20* - Infrastructure automation with Puppet by Kevin Reeuwijk
 - *2019-04-08* - SCM and DevOps by LArs Bendix and Christian Pendleton
 - *2019-03-26* - Hardcore Learning by Göran Bakken